-- · Member of the board of directors of Logitech SA, Switzerland (since 2016) - · Member of the board of directors of Nestlé SA, Switzerland (since 2015)
+Member of the board of directors of Nestlé SA, Switzerland (since 2015)

-- · Member of the board of directors of Swiss Vaccine SA, Switzerland (since 2022) - · Chair of the board of directors of Vandria SA, Switzerland (since 2021)
+- · Member of the board of directors of Swiss Vaccine SA, Switzerland (since 2022) - · Chair of the board of directors of Vandria SA, Switzerland (since 2021) - Senior Partner of NanoDimension Management Limited, Cayman Islands (since 2017) - Chair of the board of directors of Amazentis SA, Switzerland (since 2007)

 11 Dr. Patrick Aebischer has been a Senior Partner and member of the Investment Advisory Committee of NanoDimension Management Limited since 2017.
 In 2021, PolyPeptide committed to a limited investment in a partnership managed by NanoDimension Management Limited.
 Dr. Aebischer abstained from voting on this item.
-The indirect business relationship between PolyPeptide and Dr. Aebischer resulting from said commitment is considered comparatively minor.
-Thus, Dr. Aebischer is considered independent within the meaning of art.
+The indirect business relationship between PolyPeptide and Dr. Aebischer resulting from this commitment is considered comparatively minor.
+Thus, Dr. Aebischer is regarded as independent within the meaning of art.
 15 Swiss Code of Best Practice for Corporate Governance and section 4(d) of the Organizational Regulations.